STRIDES-Codes/Uncovering-the-Nutritional-Landscape-of-Food/README.md

 This freely available dashboard only requires internet access.
 Any individual who is interested in using the dashboard is able to interact with it on their local machine.

 # For those looking to replicate our Streamlit
-Streamlit is a python based platform.
-Individuals looking to replicate and edit the dashboard created for this project will need to download python in order to do so.
+First, an individual would need to download the datasets described in the "Datasets Used for this Project" section below.
+Once the foods and nutrient values are integrated into a single dataset, they would then need to calculate what percent of each nutrients recommended daily intakes it met by individual foods.
+Individuals looking to replicate and edit the dashboard created for this project will need to download python and install the streamlit and plotly libraries.
 If interested in using our code, that is made readily available within our GitHub and can also be found in a condensed file on Zenodo.
 LINK

 # Future Directions
 We hope to continue refining our dashboard to include greater functionality and customization for users in a future codeathon.
 Our next steps for this project are to 1) increase the number of foods and nutrients our dashboard can reference, 2) automate updating of data from USDA FDC 3) include all age bracket options for dietary reference intakes, 4) include activity level and dietary limitation specific customizations 5) allow for the serving size to be customized, and 6) pursue user testing and elicit feedback.